HaewonSeo/HaewonSEo/README.md

 🎓 I double majored in Biomedical Engineering and Computer Science and Engineering.
 💻 I'm currently a 42 Seoul cadet.
-✨ These days I'm interested in Embedded Linux, Linux Kernel, ARM Architecture.
+✨ These days I'm interested in PS, Embedded Linux, Linux Kernel, ARM Architecture.